chelahmy/marketplacekit/readme.md

 MarketplaceKit uses popular, well documented packages without too much overhead to simplify a developers/designers life.
 Therefore, the following choices were made:

-- Based on the popular Laravel Framework
+- Based on the popular Laravel Framework version 5.6.37
 - Leverages Bootstrap 4 for a responsive and mobile-first theme out of the box
 - Separates theming logic from development by using Twig
 - Avoids JS frameworks that require compilation